-Alpine Junction

-Objective 4: Allow for increased density in housing with high quality design standards.
+Alpine Junction Objective 4: Allow for increased density in housing with high quality design standards.
 Strategy 4.1: Support rezoning developments that incorporate site and building design that mitigate density impacts.

-Strategy 4.2: Developments should provide alternative transportation connections to commercial, employment and recreation amenities.

-Objective 5: Develop a mixed-use district north of Highway 89 along the Snake River that includes: residential, commercial, and pedestrian oriented amenities.
+Strategy 4:2 Developments should provide alternative transportation connections to commercial, employment and recreation amenities.
+Objective 5: Develop a Mixed-use district north of Highway 89 along the Snake River that includes: residential, commercial, and pedestrian oriented amenities.
+Should this be an objective?

-Chapter 3: Transportation

-EXISTING CONDITIONS

-The primary vehicular access serving Alpine is U.S. Highway 89 (Figure 6-1).
+EXISTING CONDITIONS The primary vehicular access serving Alpine is U.S. Highway 89 (Figure 6-1).
 This highway is part of the National Highway System and classified as a principal arterial.
 This two-lane highway extends from the southwest part of Alpine through the northern boundary of the community.
 U.S. Highway 89 provides access to various Star Valley communities in northern Lincoln County, as well as southeast Idaho.
 To the north, U.S. Highway 89 provides access to the Town of Jackson and Yellowstone National Park.
 U.S. Highway 89 through Alpine is a paved, two-lane highway with a center, 2-way left turning lane, as well as right turning lanes on both sides of the highway.
 Consequently, there is convenient vehicular access to commercial establishments on the east and west side of the highway.
 The road right-of-way through Alpine includes some shrubs, a supporting irrigation system, and decorative street lighting near the edge of the highway right-of-way.
 An informal service road is situated between existing landscaping and the edge of the right-of-way.
 However, incoming passenger vehicles do not use the service road.
+Scuthern Total Area Rapid Transport to 15 a Teston Country transport.

 Public and Commercial Transportation: The Start Bus System provides a commuter bus that connects Alpine to Jackson in the north and Etna to the south with multiple trips each day.
 Airports: The closest commercial airport is Jackson Hole Airport.
-There are several small general aviation and municipal airports in Star Valley.
+There are several small Airports: The closest commercial airport is Jackson Hole Airport.
+There are several smal general aviation and municipal airports in Star Valley.
 The Alpine Airpark is a private airport as part of a residential fly-in community.
 Key Transportation Concerns:

-- " Highway 89 is the principle arterial through Town that creates conflicts for alternative modes of travel and pedestrian safety.
+- ➤ Highway 89 is the principle arterial through Town that creates conflicts for alternative modes of travel and pedestrian safety.
 As the Highway goes through the center of Alpine the auto oriented traffic contributes to the success of many businesses.
 However, creating a local alternative to through traffic that has a pedestrian friendly design is important.
-Finding a balance between highway services for local use, business frontage, pedestrian downtown, regional transportation, and tourism, and addressing safety and capacity issues is an important element to long term success. - " Improve winter maintenance of roads - " Provide better non-motorized options for connecting communities - " Provide biking and walking paths around and between recreation areas

-In 2019 the Town completed a Transportation Alternatives Plan with a federal grant for expanding transportation choices.
+Finding a balance between highway services for local use, business frontage, pedestrian downtown, regional transportation, and tourism, and addressing safety and capacity issues is an important element to long term success. - Improve winter maintenance of roads - > Provide better non-motorized options for connecting communities - > Provide biking and walking paths around and between recreation areas In 2019 the Town completed a Transportation Alternatives Plan with a federal grant for Bike and walking Paths needed to Alpine Master Plan 2023-2043 Be convert communities September 2023 Draft Convert communities Page | 19 different Communities expanding transportation choices.
 It analyzed alternative transportation opportunities and issues.
 It developed an Action Plan for implementation of the highest priority projects.
 Goal, Objectives, and Implementation Strategies TRANSPORTATION GOAL: Ensure that the transportation system supports mobility of a diverse group of users and enhances the Town's health, safety, and welfare.
 Objective 1: Ensure roadway systems meet current and future needs.